ibm-cloud-docs/vpc/security-groups-default.md

 Adding and removing security group rules is an asynchronous operation.
 It usually takes 1 - 30 seconds for the change to go into effect.
 {: note}

-## Updating the default security group by using the API
+## Updating the default security group with the API
 {: #example-modifying-the-default-security-group-rules-using-the-api}
 {: api}